kavinda-100/Luxe-Bites/READMEEXAMPLE.md

 ## left to do

+- for the Admin
 - [x] create a category function
 - [x] create a product function
-- [x] create a advertisement function
+- [x] create an advertisement function
 - [x] display all category functions
 - [x] display all product functions
 - [x] display all advertisement functions